 Investment income, consisting of interest, dividends and income distributions from pooled funds, is recognized directly in the statement of operations, except for income earned on externally restricted endowments.
 Gains and losses related to realized and unrealized gains and losses are recorded in the statement of operations, or statement of changes in net assets as applicable, as the change in fair value of investments.
 In years where the investment income earned is in excess of the amount made available for spending, the excess is recorded as a direct increase in the endowments.
-In years where the investment made available for spending, the shortfall is recorded as a direct decrease in endowments.
+In years where the investment income earned is below the amount made available for spending, the shortfall is recorded as a direct decrease in endowments.